 Rome in February is all about romance and fun.
 February is one of those quiet months when sightseeing and exploring the major landmarks usually crowded becomes pleasant and possible without too much stress.

 Similar to January in Rome, also February sees fewer tourists than the upcoming spring and summer months.
-This guide of mine will provide you with all the necessary tools to plan a perfect winter trip including knowing what to expect from the weather, what to wear, and what local events you can’t miss.
+This guide of mine will provide you with all the necessary tools to plan a perfect Rome winter trip including knowing what to expect from the weather, what to wear, and what local events you can’t miss.

 If you are lucky enough to come to Rome in February, make your Valentine’s romance memorable and join us for the exciting Carnival celebrations.